GHOST-Aram/friendly-docs/users/docs/[id]/get.md

 Visit the [authentication documentation](../../authentication/authentication.md) to learn how to get an authorization token.

 ### Request
-Provide the target user id as a url parameter in the request url as shown below to fetch the details:
+Provide the target user ID as a URL parameter in the request URL as shown below to fetch the details:

 ```javascript
 /users/<userId>